xxerror500xx/TOP_google-homepage/README.md

 This lesson can be found @ The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)

-This contains both the Easy (google homepage) and the Harder exercise (google results page)
+This contains both the Easy (google-homepage) and the Harder exercise (google search results page.)